-Join Alan Simon for an in-depth discussion in this video Looking at traditional data warehousing, part of Foundations of Business Analytics: Prescriptive Analytics.
+Join Alan Simon for an in-depth discussion in this video Looking at traditional data warehousing, part of Business Analytics: Prescriptive Analytics.

 - Over the years our applications have moved from centralized mainframes to distributed and decentralized computing.
 We've introduced mini computers and personal computers and mobile devices into the mix for our enterprise applications, and as a result, we've wound up with an islands of data problem.
 What that means is that the critical data we need for reports and analysis, instead of being consolidated together is scattered among numerous different applications and systems that happen to reside on many different platforms, in many different formats, in many different organizations and geographies.